Write a Winning MBA Personal Statement

 “The reader should feel so moved they want to meet you immediately – can’t wait to get to know you better, hear more of the story, ask you specific questions to learn more, be inspired, etc.,” shares one of the former HBS admissions officers on the SBC team.

 The same logic goes for the Stanford Graduate School of Business.
 Understanding Stanford’s culture and academics will help you tailor your MBA personal statement.
 Before starting, talk to Stanford students and alumni.
 Get to know the school via virtual events to see the Stanford community first-hand.

 As far as what constitutes a winning MBA personal statement for Stanford, one of SBC’s former GSB admissions officers says, “GSB is looking for people who will make a big difference AND have a better shot than most in being able to execute.
 Stanford GSB students also seem to have this ‘X’ factor associated with them.
 Almost like an ‘unexpected’ trait, talent, or experience.”

 The MBA personal statement for Stanford is about diving deep into what motivates you and why.
 Topics can range from personal history to big-picture visions of the future.
 Steer clear of explicitly career-related topics and note that the strongest essays are likely not career oriented at all.

 When evaluating your candidacy, admissions teams will look for evidence in your MBA personal statement that shows you have a unique perspective that will add something new to the classroom.

 Remember, you are not just your resume.
 You are the white spaces in between.
-You are the transitions that got you from A to B and that will get you from B to B-school.
-So celebrate who you are, if you want an admissions director to do the same.
+You are the transitions that got you from A to B, which will get you from B to B-school.
+So celebrate who you are if you want an admissions director to do the same.